 Community Outreach Award

 Awarded to student(s), group(s), or organization(s) who have strengthened a community through efforts to build partnerships centered on meeting the needs identified by the community, and that increase student engagement, and provide opportunities for mutual learning and understanding between Cornell and the targeted community.

 Unsung Hero Award

-Awarded to a staff member or other non-student member of the community who has gone above and beyond in their support of the success of Cornell’s graduate and professional degree students, especially as it relates to supporting their sense of belonging, overall well-being, progression, and achievement.
+Awarded to a staff member or other non-student or faculty member of the community who has gone above and beyond in their support of the success of Cornell’s graduate and professional degree students, especially as it relates to supporting their sense of belonging, overall well-being, progression, and achievement.

 Faculty Champion Awards for Junior & Senior Faculty